izzy-robinson/msc-thesis/The First Quantum Local Friendliness Inequality.md

 With equation [Equation 10.2](#CHSH-SOS-equation) we have provided an analytical proof that the upper bound on the CHSH inequality is $2\sqrt2$ for all quantum states and measurements.

-An SOS decomposition can be found provided there exists some PSD Q

 :::